 Someone who harbors the experimental bug needs to be able to get the hands dirty – not in a literal sense, but by way of trial-and-error.
 Contrary to an analyzer, researching, planning and papering seems to be a waste of this individual’s time.

 The third type of learner usually won’t learn by analysis or experimentation.
 Does it mean they’re not learning or aren’t engaging?
 Probably not.
 These individuals need full demos or lengthly descriptions describing the whole picture and how the task relates to it – only then are they able to take ownership of the task.

 As we’re all different, you can’t blanket everyone under one particular learning style.
 Besides, it takes time to understand what works for one person and what doesn’t for another.

-To excel at managing others, you must invest personally into building relationships with other people.
+To excel at managing others, you must invest into building relationships with other people – and that is often done in customer service.
 It’s never about changing someone – rather, it’s about guidance in an environment of constant flux.